jorgesanchezalmeida/polytropic-fits/README.md

 Procedure:
 ----------

-	Download and unzip the GitHub repositoty 'polytropic_fit'
+	Download and unzip the GitHub repository 'polytropic_fit'

 Scripts
 -------